vercas/vScoreboard-Gamemode-Integration/README.md

-vScoreboard-Gamemode-Integration
+vScoreboard Gamemode Integration
 ================================

 Contains the public files used by vScoreboard to integrate with gamemodes.
 vScoreboard can be obtained [here](https://scriptfodder.com/scripts/view/1378).

+Help
+====

+The [wiki](wiki) contains all the info you need, including means of contacting me.

 Contributions
 =============